 Page # Comment Type Comment Description 1 Cov Critical Mailing address needs to be added on the cover page.
 Resp oonse: The mailing gaddress was added to the cover page.
 2 Cov Critical FAP Number needs correction to 0087-060-M Resp oonse: The FAP nu mber was corrected to 0087-060-M 3 Other General Notation: For the purchase of office equipment, including software, single purchases which exceed \$5,000 of federal funds must get pre-approval from FHWA.
-Response: MetroPlan Orlando does not purchase office equipment with Federal Funds.
-Orlando does not purchase office equipment with Federal Funds.
-4 Critical A signed and approved resolution approving the final UPWP must be included. - conse: The final of the final of the final UPWP. document includes a signed and approved resolution approving All Agreements or Certifications including Debarment and Suspension, Contracts, Grants, and Cooperative Agreements, Title VI Nondiscrimination Policy Statement and Disadvantaged Business Enterprise (DBE) statements should be signed and dated, and included in the final document.
-Cont State tracts, Grants, an nents or Certifications including Debarment and Suspension, ad Cooperative Agreements, Title VI Nondiscrimination Policy vantaged Business Enterprise (DBE) statements are signed and a the document.
+Resp oonse: MetroPlan Orlando does not purchase office equipment with Federal Funds.
+4 Critical A signed and approved resolution approving the final UPWP must be included.
+Response: The final document includes a signed and approved resolution approving the final UPWP.
+5 АррВ Critical All Agreements or Certifications including Debarment and Suspension, Contracts, Grants, and Cooperative Agreements, Title VI Nondiscrimination Policy Statement and Disadvantaged Business Enterprise (DBE) statements should be signed and dated, and included in the final document.
+Response: All Agreements or Certifications including Debarment and Suspension, Contracts, Grants, and Cooperative Agreements, Title VI Nondiscrimination Policy Statement and Disadvantaged Business Enterprise (DBE) statements are signed and dated and included in the document.